 Dirty dishes are an inevitable part of life.
-Creating a dishwashing routine can help save time and reduce hassles.
+Creating a daily dishwashing routine can help save time and reduce hassles and mess.

 Three years of washing dishes seems like a long time.
-And it’s funny that a dishwasher once seemed like a necessity but is now a luxury (a very well-appreciated luxury).
+(One day I timed my dishwashing duties and it took an entire hour.)
+It now seems funny to me that a dishwasher once seemed like a necessity but is now a luxury.
+A very well-appreciated luxury.

 The most important part of a dishwashing routine

-The good news is that the routine I’m going to suggest is incredibly easy to remember:
+The good news is that the routine I’m going to suggest is incredibly easy to remember.
+Simply:

 Wash your dishes when you’re finished with a meal.